NHSDigital/software-engineering-quality-framework/practices/guides/github-deploy-to-s3.md

   - No previous version stored in bucket (we're not versionsing)
 - RESULT: PASS.
 Took 21 seconds, 18 of those in copying the files.
 Expect that to grow as files get bigger, but remain under 10 mins.
 Add a timeout to the GitHub action to enforce that time limit.

-Ensure GitHub Action: only triggers on "main" branch
+Ensure GitHub Action: only triggers on "main" branch:

 - GitHub: make a new branch and commit
 - Expecting:
   - Action does NOT trigger